justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ![Holding the left thumb key activates the second layer, which contains symbols and numbers.](layers-corne.png)

 There’s [some discussion](https://getreuer.info/posts/keyboards/40-percent-ergo/index.html) of whether smaller layouts are actually better for ergonomics, but some find enjoyment in seeing how few keys one actually needs.
 This is ultimately a personal choice, but if you’re just starting out, it’s always better to have more keys and not use them, than to not have them and want them.
+You can also always try smaller layouts on a larger keyboard, like I did when [experimenting with a 36 key layout](/posts/2025/07/36-key-layout/).

 Here’s a few examples of keyboards showing the range of key counts: